ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 already existed,
 but I wasn't storing assets source files in any VCS.

-So, during v0.5 development I've crated another repo for assets sources:
+So, during v0.5 development I've created another repo for assets sources:
 [ozkriff/zemeroth_assets_src](https://github.com/ozkriff/zemeroth_assets_src).
 The two key files of this repo are: [atlas.svg] and [export.py].